Agnieszka Radwańska: 2018: Retirement

 At Dubai, Radwańska lost to eventual finalist Daria Kasatkina in the opening round.
 Her next tournament was the Indian Wells Open where she received a bye into the second round.
 There, she lost to the eventual champion Naomi Osaka, who defeated unseeded Maria Sharapova in her opening match.
 At the Miami Open, Radwańska made a promising start, defeating world No. 1, Simona Halep, in three sets.
-This victory marked Radwanska's second career win over a world No. 1, and the first since 2012.
+This victory marked Radwańska's second career win over a world No. 1, and the first since 2012.
 She extended her great record in Miami, too; reaching the round of 16 or better in ten of her 12 appearances.
 Radwańska ended her run in Miami with a loss to Victoria Azarenka in the fourth round.
 After Miami, she was promoted from 32nd to 30th in the WTA ranking.
-Radwanska opened her clay-court season in Istanbul where she retired in the first-round match to Donna Vekic.
-It was later revealed that Radwanska hurt her back the day before during a training session.
+Radwańska opened her clay-court season in Istanbul where she retired in the first-round match to Donna Vekić.
+It was later revealed that Radwańska hurt her back the day before during a training session.
 Subsequently, she withdrew from the Mutua Madrid Open and French Open due to a back injury.
-Radwańska made a winning return from injury against Timea Babos in the first round of the Nature Valley International.
+Radwańska made a winning return from injury against Tímea Babos in the first round of the Nature Valley International.
 Despite missing a Grand Slam event for the first time in over a decade, dating back to the 2006 French Open, the former world No. 2 looked as though she'd never left over the course of 66 minutes on the Eastbourne lawns.
 Radwańska, unseeded in Eastbourne, defeated No. 15 seed Daria Gavrilova to face Petra Kvitová in the third round.
-Since Petra Kvitová withdrew with a hamstring injury Radwańska automatically advanced to the quarterfinal where she defeated Jelena Ostapenko to reach the semifinal.
+Since Petra Kvitová withdrew with a hamstring injury Radwańska automatically advanced to the quarterfinal where she defeated Jeļena Ostapenko to reach the semifinal.
 In the semifinal, she lost to Aryna Sabalenka in three sets.

 At Wimbledon, she defeated Elena-Gabriela Ruse in a close three-set match, saving six match points and reeling off the last three games in a row to book her place in the second round.
-In the 2nd round she played Lucie Safarova, to whom she lost in straight sets.
-For the first time in her career Radwańska lost to Karolina Pliskova in the first round of the 2018 Western & Southern Open, bringing their head-to-head to 7–1 against the Czech.
+In the 2nd round she played Lucie Šafářová, to whom she lost in straight sets.
+For the first time in her career Radwańska lost to Karolína Plíšková in the first round of the 2018 Western & Southern Open, bringing their head-to-head to 7–1 against the Czech.
 Next she played at the Connecticut Open where she lost to Petra Kvitová in the opening round.
 For the first time in over a decade, Radwańska came into a Grand Slam main draw outside the top 32 seeds.
 Unseeded at the US Open, she lost to Tatjana Maria, in the first round.
 Radwańska progressed to the second round of the Korea Open thanks to a two set victory over Bethanie Mattek-Sands.
 In a clash of two former winners of the Korea Open, 2013 champion Radwańska lost to the 2015 champion Irina-Camelia Begu in the second round.